Donnie Jones

-Donald Scott Jones Jr. (born July 5, 1980) is a former American football punter.
-He played college football for Louisiana State University and was drafted by the Seattle Seahawks in the seventh round of the 2004 NFL Draft.
+Donald Scott Jones Jr. (born July 5, 1980) is an American former professional football punter who played in the National Football League (NFL).
+He played college football for the LSU Tigers and was selected by the Seattle Seahawks in the seventh round of the 2004 NFL draft.
 He also played for the Miami Dolphins, St. Louis Rams, Houston Texans, Philadelphia Eagles, and Los Angeles Chargers.
-With the Eagles, he won Super Bowl LII over the New England Patriots.
+With the Eagles, he won Super Bowl LII.

-Early years
+Early life

 Jones attended Catholic High School in Baton Rouge, Louisiana, and was a letterman in football.
 He was an All-Metro and All-State punter and an All-District tight end.

 College career

 Jones was offered scholarships to play football at the University of Oklahoma, LSU, and Ohio State University.
 He accepted a scholarship to attend Louisiana State University, where he played for the LSU Tigers football team.

 As a freshman, Jones had 57 punts for 2,174 net yards for a 38.1 average.
 As a sophomore, he had 47 punts for 2,052 net yards for a 43.7 average.
 In his junior season, in the first quarter of the Kentucky game, known as the Bluegrass Miracle, he hit an 86-yard punt, the longest punt in school history.
 As a junior, he had 64 punts for 2,813 net yards for a 44.0 average.
 In his senior year, he was involved in the final play of the 2003 National Championship game, when the punt unit took the last snap of the game, and punted to ensure a victory for the team over Oklahoma in the Sugar Bowl.
 As a senior, he had 65 punts for 2,757 net yards for a 42.4 average.
 He was a four-year starter, averaging 42.4 yards on his 64 punts during his senior year, with a net average of 39 yards.
 He landed 22 of those punts inside the 20-yard line, and had seven touchbacks.
 He majored in finance.